jborean93/SecretManagement.DpapiNG/docs/en-US/Add-DpapiNGDescriptor.md

 Adds the clause `SID=$UserSid` where `$UserSid` represents the current user's SecurityIdentifier.
 A secret protected by this value can be decrypted by this user on any machine in the domain.

+Using a `SID` protection descriptor requires the host to be joined to a domain with a forest level of 2012 or newer.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: SidCurrent